esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 </td>
 <td>

-Updates or Anonymizations are organized by table and performed on one or more of its columns and on columns from dependent tables (i.e. foreign keys).
+Updates or Anonymizations are organized by table and performed on one or more of its columns and on columns from dependent tables (i.e., foreign keys).
 The table anonymizations are organized by task and the table anonymization node contains separate child nodes for each column that is to be anonymized.

 </td>
 </tr>